EarthSquirrel/brain-struct-db/README.md

 ## How to start?
 #### Install Prerequisites
 I did all of my implementation on a linux machine.
 To install MongoDB, I used [this](https://tecadmin.net/install-mongodb-on-ubuntu/) site and to install Neo4J, I used [this](https://datawookie.netlify.com/blog/2016/09/installing-neo4j-on-ubuntu-16.04/) site.
 Once installed start MongoDB by running _sudo systemctl start mongod_ and start Neo4J by running _sudo service neo4j start_.
-The MongoDB database can be accessed through the shell using the _mongo_ command and Neo4J can be accessed using [http://localhost:7474/browser/](http://localhost:7474/browser/).

 #### Using the Program
 1. Enter the brain structure information into a json file following the structure laid out in networks-structure.json.
 I put all my networks in networks.json.